*Cozy October is Here!

 - kosher salt & ground black pepper, to season

-- for serving, as desired: crispy pan-roasted mushrooms (below), grated parmesan, finely chopped fresh herbs, etc.
+- for serving, as desired: grated parmesan, finely chopped fresh basil leaves, finely chopped fresh parsley, etc.

 - Ingredient Notes:

 - Mezzi rigatoni is slightly shorter than standard rigatoni, which is really nice for baked rigatoni since it creates more balanced bites – each bite gets a nice piece of pasta with plenty of meat sauce & cheese.
 I always use DeLallo Mezzi Rigatoni; their pastas are crafted in Italy using the best quality Italian wheat & they’re bronze die-extruded for superior texture.
 If you prefer to use full-sized rigatoni, go for it.
 You can also definitely make this recipe using any short pasta of choice – my top picks would be ziti, fusilli, medium shells, or these fun shellbows.

 - Sausage: I highly recommend opting for full-fat pork sausage for this baked rigatoni, as its natural richness helps build an especially flavorful sauce in a relatively short amount of time.
 I love the way the light heat of spicy sausage helps balance the sweetness of tomatoes, but if you prefer to use mild or sweet Italian sausage, it’ll work great.
 If you prefer to use leaner ground turkey sausage or meatless crumbles, they will work – plan to use an extra tablespoon of olive oil to help compensate for the richness of pork sausage.

 - Make-Ahead Baked Rigatoni: Since there are a number of different components involved in this baked rigatoni recipe, doing some prep work ahead of time is a great option for weeknight cooking or entertaining.
 There are 2 make-ahead approaches you can take depending on the amount of time you have to prep: